huksley/spectral/README.md

 ## Spectral Features

 - Create custom rules to lint JSON or YAML objects
-- Ready to use rules to validate and lint
+- Ready-to-use rules to validate and lint:
   - OpenAPI v2 _and_ v3 documents
   - AsyncAPI v2 documents
 - Use JSON path to apply rules to specific parts of your objects